Is there a sustainable solution to eating meat?

 In our opinion, there is nothing wrong with forage-raised animals that nature has been rearing for millions of years, allowing them to grow slowly and at their own pace.
 A proven, sustainable, organic system with the highest welfare standards could feed us all – but that requires some adjustment from both the producers and the consumers.

-However, consumers tend to listen to the loudest voice, and we find that to be environmental, plant-based, anti-meat campaigners, meaning the voice of the sustainable farmers often isn’t being heard and all farming systems are being labelled as one.
+The voice of the sustainable farmers is difficult to hear over that of anti-meat campaigners, whose rhetoric can lump all farming systems together without distinguishing between them.
 Take the University of Cambridge as an example, who have just banned red meat from their on-site restaurants, citing harmful emissions from meat farming despite their own professor’s research into the long-term benefits of grass-fed beef and the long-term effects of methane, which we already established may have been overstated.

 Aside from eating meat that is sustainable, we also see the distribution of food globally as a solution to some of our problems.
-Currently, we are producing 1.5 times the amount of food needed to feed the global population14 – it just doesn’t reach everyone in need.
+Currently, we are producing 1.5 times the amount of food needed to feed the global population – it just doesn’t reach everyone in need.
 Therefore, eating meat and the implications of this is just as relevant as politics, big business and the poverty problem.
-In our view, there is nothing to indicate that hunger would be a thing of the past in a vegetarian or vegan world.

 In an interview with Today’s John Humphrys, Patrick Holden, Founder of the UK-based Sustainable Food Trust and ex-Director of the Soil Association found that the real issue to our problems around eating meat is “which type of meat is part of the solution, and which is part of the problem?”.